 Excessive dust also could indicate inadequate air filtration.
 One solution may be to upgrade your filters but be careful not to get carried away with a filter not designed for your system, which could result in inadequate air flow.
 See #9 below.

 Older, 10 SEER, single-speed equipment can be quite noisy in normal operation, especially the compressor fans, which can sound as loud as a small helicopter when operating normally.
 Newer, higher-efficiency air conditioners run much quieter.
 You will know when you hear noises you shouldn’t be hearing.

 A clicking or rattling sound is usually electrical, such as a relay or control.
 Loose compressor motor mounts produce a rattle.
 Loud banging noises usually indicate a broken part, such as a crankshaft, piston or rod.

-A buzzing sound may be debris in the compressor unit being blow around by the fan, or a loose fan motor or blade.
+A buzzing sound may be debris in the compressor unit being blown around by the fan, or a loose fan motor or blade.
 A squealing sound could be a blower motor or fan motor going bad.
-Popping sounds likely come from the ducts and can indicate a bad seal.
+Popping sounds likely to come from the ducts and can indicate a bad seal.

 Most importantly, a screaming, whistling or hissing sound indicates a refrigerant leak.
 Get a pro to take a look when you hear any of these sounds.